emmapapaioan/TaskTracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
 Also TypeScript was necessary for the components, HTML for some basic structure and a little of CSS.

 ## Run the project
 From the terminal, navigate to the folder of the project.
-Run `npm run server` to load the server database.
+Run ```npm install``` or ```npm install --legacy-peer-deps```, to install the necessary node_modules etc. Run `npm run server` to load the server database.
 In another terminal run `ng serve` to connect on Angular Live Development Server that is listening on localhost:4200.
 Finally open your browser on http://localhost:4200/.

 <em>This project was implemented as I was practising on the fundamentals of the framework Angular.
 Video source: https://www.youtube.com/watch?v=3dHNOWTI7H8 by Traversy Media.</em>